-Let's say that an algorithm guarantees an (ε, ε') -approximation if, given any instance in which the best solution falsifies at most an ε -fraction of the constraints, the algorithm finds a solution falsifying at most an ε' -fraction of the constraints.
-If an algorithm guarantees $(\epsilon, C\epsilon)$ -approximation for every ε then we also say that it is a factor-C approximation.
+Let's say that an algorithm guarantees an $(\varepsilon, \varepsilon')$ -approximation if, given any instance in which the best solution falsifies at most an ε -fraction of the constraints, the algorithm finds a solution falsifying at most an ε' -fraction of the constraints.
+If an algorithm guarantees $(\varepsilon, C\varepsilon)$ -approximation for every ε then we also say that it is a factor-C approximation.
 To illustrate the notation we recall two simple facts.
 On one hand, for each fixed q, there is a trivial greedy algorithm which (0,0)-approximates 2-Lin(q).
-On the other hand, (ε,ε) -approximation is NP-hard for every $0 < \epsilon < \frac{1}{q}$; in particular, factor-1 approximation is NP-hard.
+On the other hand, $(\varepsilon, \varepsilon)$ -approximation is NP-hard for every $0 < \varepsilon < \frac{1}{q}$; in particular, factor-1 approximation is NP-hard.

 We remark here that we are prioritizing the so-called "Min-Deletion" version of the 2-Lin(2) problem.
 We feel it is the more natural parameterization.
 For example, in the more traditional "Max-2-Lin(2)" formulation, the discrepancy between known algorithms and NP-hardness involves two quirky factors, 0.878 and 0.912.
-However, this disguises what we feel is the really interesting question - the same key open question that arises for the highly analogous Sparsest-Cut problem: Is there an efficient $(\epsilon, O(\epsilon))$ -approximation, or even one that improves on the known $(\epsilon, O(\sqrt{\log n})\epsilon)$ - and $(\epsilon, O(\sqrt{\epsilon}))$ -approximations?
+However, this disguises what we feel is the really interesting question - the same key open question that arises for the highly analogous Sparsest-Cut problem: Is there an efficient $(\varepsilon, O(\varepsilon))$ -approximation, or even one that improves on the known $(\varepsilon, O(\sqrt{\log n})\varepsilon)$ - and $(\varepsilon, O(\sqrt{\varepsilon}))$ -approximations?

 The relative importance of the "Min-Deletion" version is even more pronounced for the 2-Lin(q) problem.
 As we describe below, this version of the problem is essentially equivalent to the highly notorious Unique-Games problem.
-By way of contrast, the traditional maximization approximation factor measure for Unique-Games is not particularly interesting - it's known [FR04] that there is no constant-factor approximation for "Max-Unique-Games", but this appears to have no relevance for the Unique Games Conjecture.
+By way of contrast, the traditional maximization approximation factor measure for Unique-Games is not particularly interesting - it's known [11] that there is no constant-factor approximation for "Max-Unique-Games", but this appears to have no relevance for the Unique Games Conjecture.